Email FacebookTwitterMenu burgerClose thin

 The kind of financial advisor you need depends on your individual situation.
 In general, you should consider a wealth manager if have a high net worth and want comprehensive management of your finances.

-However, an important element to consider with a wealth manager, or any other financial advisor, is the minimum asset requirement for opening an account.
-Morgan Stanley Wealth Management, mentioned above, requires a minimum account size of up to $250,000 or higher.
-So even if you aren’t a millionaire, you can still work with this group.
+However, an important element to consider with a wealth manager or any other financial advisor, is the minimum asset requirement for opening an account.
+For example, some wealth management firms require a minimum of $1 million, $10 million or even more just to open an account.

 If you mostly need a specific service, consider other specialized types of financial advisor.
-An advisor with a more general background, like a CFP, could also be a good fit.
+An advisor with a more general background, like a CFP®, could also be a good fit.
 This is especially true if you’re just getting started with investing and need help with your initial planning.

 Those who are just starting to invest may also want to consider a robo-advisor.
 A robo-advisor uses software to manage your portfolio digitally.
 You often don’t have the ability to talk with a human advisor, but they make up for that with lower fees than traditional advisors.